Stochastic differential equation based on a multimodal potential to model movement data in ecology: Application

-Delimiting fishing zones of high potential represents a key step in fisheries management, potentially to set up some marine protected areas.
-In order to illustrate the performance of each method to define such zones using actual GPS data, the model presented in Section \ref{subsec:parametric:form} is fitted on two set of trajectories of two French fishing vessels named V1 and V2.
-The two sets of trajectories are represented in Figure \ref{fig:actual:data}: \begin{itemize} \item[V1] (Black on Figure \ref{fig:actual:data}) The data set of vessel 1 is composed of 15 short trajectories with a total of 724 GPS locations and a sampling time step of around 12 minutes, with some irregularities up to 1 hour. \item[V2] (Grey on Figure \ref{fig:actual:data}) The data set of vessel 2 is composed of 25 trajectories with a total of 3111 GPS locations and an irregular sampling time step mostly between 15 and 50 minutes, with some irregularities up to 4 hours. \end{itemize}
+Delimiting fishing zones with high potential represents a key step in fisheries management, for instance to set up some marine protected areas.
+In order to illustrate the performance of each method to define such zones using actual GPS data, the model presented in Section \ref{sec:model} is estimated using two sets of trajectories of two French fishing vessels named V1 and V2.
+The two sets of trajectories are represented in Figure \ref{fig:actual:data}. \begin{itemize} \item[V1] (Black in Figure \ref{fig:actual:data}) The dataset of vessel 1 is composed of 15 short trajectories with a total of 724 GPS locations and a sampling time step of around 12 minutes, with some irregularities up to 1 hour. \item[V2] (Grey in Figure \ref{fig:actual:data}) The dataset of vessel 2 is composed of 25 trajectories with a total of 3111 GPS locations and an irregular sampling time step mostly between 15 and 50 minutes, with some irregularities up to 4 hours. \end{itemize}

-For each data set, the four methods presented above were used to estimate $\theta$.
-In the model presented in Section~\ref{subsec:parametric:form}, the number of components $K$ is assumed to be known.
-In the case of actual data, $K$ has to be estimated.
-In the presented examples, we do not focus on this problem which has already been addressed in the case of discretely observed SDE (see \citep{uchida2005aic}, for instance) and assume $K_1=1$ (respectively $K_2=3$) for V1 (resp.
+For each dataset, the four methods presented above were used to estimate $\bs{\theta}$.
+The number of components $K$ is not assumed to be known anymore and has to be estimated.
+We do not focus on this problem which has already been addressed in the case of discretely observed SDE (see \citealp{uchida2005aic}, for instance) and assume $K_1=1$ (respectively $K_2=3$) for V1 (resp.
 V2).
-However, it is worth noting that any model selection based on a penalized likelihood criterion might be approximated as an unbiased approximation of the likelihood has been proposed in \citep[Theorem~1]{beskos:papaspiliopoulos:roberts::2009}.
-In the following, this approximation of the likelihood is used to choose which estimation method provides the best estimated map.
+In the following, this approximation of the likelihood proposed by \cite{beskos:papaspiliopoulos:roberts::2009} is used to choose which estimation method provides the best estimated map.